yuanyaos/GPU-ANLM/README.txt

 If you use this filter in your research, the author of this software would like you to cite the below paper in your related publications [1].

-[1] Yaoshen Yuan, Leiming Yu, Zafer Dogan, and Qianqian Fang.
-A GPU-accelerated Adaptive Non-Local Means Filter for Denoising 3D Monte Carlo Photon Transport Simulations.
-Submitted to JBO, 2018
+[1] Yuan Y, Yu L, Doğan Z, Fang Q. Graphics processing units-accelerated adaptive nonlocal means filter for denoising three-dimensional Monte Carlo photon transport simulations.
+Journal of Biomedical Optics.
+2018 Nov; 23(12): 121618.

 In addition, other publications relevant to Monte Carlo photon transport and adaptive non-local means filter can be found below.